Animal Care

 - Each application is considered on individual merit

-- Entry is subject to attending a course information session or informal interview
+- Entry is subject to attending a course meeting or informal interview

 - Successful completion of relevant Level 1 programme with a merit grade or above in addition to a successful decision from progression board meeting